-BUYOUTS
+BUYOUT

-In the Watson-Crampton neighborhood of Woodbridge, properties bought out after Hurricane Sandy have been transformed into public open space ation Roadmap NEAR TERM 0-3 YEARS MID TERM 3-10 YEARS LONG TERM 10+ YEARS Attershed Partnership should play implementation of actions within the d Sayreville Main Street Resilience p should play ctions within the NJDEP reet Resilience Pursue additional funding for expansion of Blue Acres program ea.
-The primary responsibility of rea is pursuing additional funding Blue Acres program, making Use zoning to limit development potential in high risk areas with concentration of buyouts eville should lead efforts to limit higher risk areas through zoning. primary responsibilities should Promote additional voluntary buyouts in highly vulnerable areas noting additional buyouts in higher rporating resiliency standards into and pursuing funding to study installing coastal protection for plementation of the South River storation & Flood Resiliency Project by the Lower Raritan higher Is into South River dy for iver Incorporate resiliency standards into Main Street Redevelopment Pursue funding for feasibility study for coastal protection of Main Street nership will round out efforts in area by reducing flood risk near nal.
-Feasibility study for coastal protection Implement coastal protection (potentially lead by USACE) Lower Raritan Implement the South RIver Ecosystem Restoration and Flood Resiliency Project • Watershed Partnership Explore additional coastal resilience opportunities along the South River
+In the Watson-Crampton neighborhood of Woodbridge, properties bought out after Hurricane Sandy have been transformed into public open space

+NJDEP, South River, Sayreville, and the Lower Raritan River Watershed Partnership should play key roles in the implementation of actions within the South River and Sayreville Main Street Resilience Opportunity Area.
+The primary responsibility of NJDEP in this area is pursuing additional funding to expand the Blue Acres program, making buyouts available to property owners in higher risk areas.
+Sayreville should lead efforts to limit development in higher risk areas through zoning.
+In South River primary responsibilities should include using zoning to limit development in higher risk areas, promoting additional buyouts in higher risk areas, incorporating resiliency standards into redevelopment and pursuing funding to study the feasibility of installing coastal protection for Main Street.
+Implementation of the South River Ecosystem Restoration & Flood Resiliency Enhancement Project by the Lower Raritan Watershed Partnership will round out efforts in this opportunity area by reducing flood risk near Washington Canal.